In this article, we’re going to unpack 12 killer marketing strategies for eCommerce in Kenya.

 Here is why.

-These three carts are really good from a perspective of SEO, design, and also paid search.
+These three carts are really good from a perspective of SEO in Kenya, design, and also paid search.

 This means that running paid ads, even on social media is easier if you are using any of these three.